My (2021) Home Office Setup For Blogging And Content Creation

 But, I’m not one that will skimp on hardware.

 I use this stuff to run a business.
 To create content.
 To make money.
 It is all an investment into the business.
-Plus, my business is already pretty low overhead considering what it makes, so I’m not going to be that guy trying to run a business from a cheap laptop or a Chromebook. 🙂 I’m going to get what will be convenient.
+Plus, my business is already pretty low overhead considering what it makes, so I’m not going to be that guy trying to run a business from a cheap laptop or a Chromebook. πŸ™‚ I’m going to get what will be convenient.

 When I’m not in my home office in Florida, I’m probably out in the RV.
 When I’m out, I go back to the MAcbook Pro and I usually attach my Apple Thunderbolt monitor to it for a fully mobile setup.
 Basically, anything I can do in my office, I could do on the road.
 I probably wouldn’t livestream from the RV just due to the bandwidth constraints, but anything else I could do.

 Got A Question?
-Need Some Assistance?

 Have a question about this article?
 Need some help with this topic (or anything else)?
 Send it in and I’ll get back to you personally.
-If you’re OK with it, I might even use it as the basis of future content so I can make this site most useful.
+I think that’s better than a blog comment. πŸ˜‡

 Question – Lead Form